-This is a particularly good location for giant anteaters and tapirs.
+This is also a particularly good location for giant anteaters and tapirs.
 Patches of forest are home to black howler monkeys, black-tailed marmosets and coatis, while areas adjacent to small ponds and lakes offer excellent photo opportunities for a variety of wetland birds.

 We spend the morning at Pousada Alegre, where there are certain to be many more chances for good photographs.
 After lunch we drive approximately 90 kilometres in an open safari truck south down the Transpantaneira road to Porto Jofre.
-Depending on how much wildlife we see along the way this drive should take approximately 3-4 hours and we should arrive in time to enjoy a sunset on the lagoon adjacent to our lodge
+Depending on how much wildlife we see along the way this drive should take approximately three to four hours and we should arrive in time to enjoy a sunset on the lagoon adjacent to our lodge

 Days6-9: Cuiaba River in Encontro das Aguas State Park

 Over the next four days we will take morning and afternoon boat trips on the Cuiabá and Piquirí Rivers and their tributaries in Encontro das Aguas (Meeting of the Waters) State Park looking for jaguars and other wildlife.
 There is a very healthy population of jaguars in the vicinity, and numerous different individuals are regularly seen along the banks of the watercourses and in the adjacent forest.
 Some animals remain quite shy, while others are extremely tolerant, often allowing prolonged and close sightings.